 It is a dynamic phenomenon and depends on local transmembrane voltage at each point of the cell membrane.
 For a pre-defined period and form of pulse, a specific transmembrane voltage threshold is required to cause electroporation, and the phenomenon will occur only in cells where the threshold is exceeded.

-This technique is commonly used in molecular biology as a routine means of introducing substances into cells, such as molecule-altering cell functions or particle encoding DNA.
-In this case, it is also called cell transfection.
+This technique is commonly used in molecular biology as a routine means of introducing substances into cells, such as molecule-altering cell functions or particle encoding DNA, also called cell transfection.